arianshnsz/Django-Task-Reminder/README.md

 This is a simple application for managing to-lists.

 Users would be allowed to:
-   - Add, Modify, and remove tasks.
+   - Add, Modify, Finish, and Remove tasks.
    - Assign tasks to other users.
    - Set Reminders for their tasks.